and Probate Law Firm

 Summary

-The State of Oregon has written into law very specific statutes that prescribe which family members will inherit which assets when an individual passes away.
-However, if the decedent left behind a validly executed will or trust, which is generally drafted by an experienced Portland estate planning lawyer familiar with Oregon intestacy laws, then the decedent’s wishes will govern.
+The State of California has written into law very specific statutes that prescribe which family members will inherit which assets when an individual passes away.
+However, if the decedent left behind a validly executed will or trust, which is generally drafted by an experienced Folsom estate planning lawyer familiar with California intestacy laws, then the decedent’s wishes will govern.